How do I use SpeedGrader?

 To provide comments on document submissions, you can:

-Note: If a student does not have a submission for the assignment, the student may have been deactivated before being able to submit the assignment.
+Note: If a student does not have a submission for the assignment, the student may have been deactivated or concluded before being able to submit the assignment.

 View Submission Details